 Whether you're concerned about your own barn, or one down the road, the Preservation Alliance wants to help.
 In our recent 52 Barns in 52 Weeks campaign, we were able to offer 52 barn assessment grants and help hundreds of others with telephone consultation, assistance in securing tax relief, and educational opportunities to help save their historic barns.
 READ INSPIRING STORIES of some of the 52 Barns Grant winners.
-We are here to help in 2018, and continue to offer these barn preservation resources:
+We are here to help, and continue to offer these barn preservation resources:

 Historic Barn Assessment Grants

 These small matching grants cover the cost of a professional assessment and help barn owners by providing "road maps" for repair or re-use.
-These $400 grants or $200 mini-grants coupled with a property-owner match of $100 or $50 respectively, go towards hiring a barn consultant to inspect the barn, determines its age and key construction features, assesses what's required to stabilize, repair and reuse the structure.
-Winners of a $400 grant will receive a full written report; winners of the mini-grant will receive a brief written summary upon completion of the site visit.
-The results offer valuable planning tools that identify problems, propose specific preservation strategies, and offer cost estimates for the needed repairs.
+These $400 grants or $250 mini-grants coupled with a property-owner match of $100 or $250 respectively, go towards hiring a barn consultant to inspect the barn, determines its age and key construction features, assesses what's required to stabilize, repair and reuse the structure.
+Grant recipients will receive a written report; that can be used as a valuable planning tool that identifies problems, proposes specific preservation strategies, and offers cost estimates for the needed repairs.